 Contrary to claims by the testing industry, teachers and parents support testing - as long as the testing is fair and in alignment with the state standards and with what is being taught in the classroom.
 For many years, students have been tested in subjects not yet taught in class; English-language learners are expected to take tests in English; and, Special Education students are subjected to the same tests as students in regular classrooms.

-To help you make sense and make better use of the current standards-based reform movement, the information listed below will provide some background on current efforts to improve schools by using tests.
+To help you make sense and make better use of the current standards-based reform movement, the information listed below cites latest information and provides some background on efforts to improve schools by using tests.
 It also provides information that can be used in the classroom immediately to improve instruction in a standards-based and test-driven educational system.